Karikala: Grand Anicut

 The Grand Anicut, also known as the Kallanai was built by Karikala and is considered one of the oldest water-diversion or water-regulator structures in the world which is still in use.
 The Kallanai is a massive dam of unhewn stone, 329 metres (1,080 ft) long and 20 metres (60 ft) wide, across the main stream of the Kaveri.
 A later Chola record from Tiruvaduturai refers to this event that is raising the banks of the Kaveri by Parakesari Karikala Chola.

 Perur Patteeswarar Temple

-After his victory over the Northern kingdoms of Vatsa, Magadha and Avantika, Karikala returned back to Tamil land and worshipped Lord Shiva at the Perur Pateeswarar Temple located at the banks of river Noyyal in present day Coimbatore.
+After his victory over the Northern kingdoms of Vatsa, Magadha and Avantika, Karikala returned to Tamil land and worshipped Lord Shiva at the Perur Pateeswarar Temple located at the banks of river Noyyal in present-day Coimbatore.
 Karikala was an ardent devotee of Lord Shiva.
-He is said to have done the Kumbhabhishekham (sanctification ritual) of the temple through hundred golden vessels.
+He is said to have done the Kumbhabhishekham (sanctification ritual) of the temple through a hundred golden vessels.
 A famous text named Perur Puranam was composed by Kachiyappa Munivar in Tamil on the origin of the temple.